“Double, double, toil and trouble, fire burn and cauldron bubble.”

 - To send a shiver down your spine.

 If you have an intermediate or advanced class, put these idioms on slips of paper and stick them on the walls all around the room.
 Put your students into pairs or small groups, then give them a worksheet listing the meaning of all the idioms.
 The groups will have to go around the room to find every idiom and try to match it to a meaning on their sheet.
 When they think they’ve got a match, they can write the idiom down in the correct box.
 At the end, go over the answers with the class.

 You can use the “Idioms of Fear” video from BBC Learning English as an extra teaching tool for this activity.
 That way, you can really add context to each expression.

 And for best results, try using all of this alongside FluentU.
 Teachers who incorporate FluentU into their curriculum are able to give students a well-rounded learning experience that teaches English language and the culture of English-speaking countries around the world.
-This is done by showing students real-world material from television, pop songs, newspapers and more.
-As a result, students don’t just memorize English words, they learn how to speak naturally like a native speaker.

 3. The History of Halloween